arthur-debert/unifill/README.txt

         --  bash

-    This executes unifill-datafetch/src/setup_dataset.py.
-It will create a .venv and Install deps in the unifill-datafetch directory.
+    This executes glyph-catcher/src/setup_dataset.py.
+It will create a .venv and Install deps in the glyph-catcher directory.

 2.1 Data Backends